• Recipes

 Method

-2. For the crust, crush the graham crackers into fine crumbs and combine with brown sugar, melted butter, zest of 5 key limes, and a pinch of salt.
-Press firmly into a 9-inch pie dish.
+2. Crush the graham crackers into fine crumbs and combine with the brown sugar, melted butter, lime zest, and salt.

-3. Bake the crust for about 10 minutes, then set aside to cool slightly.
+4. Bake for about 10 minutes, then set aside to cool slightly.

-7. Spread or pipe the whipped cream over the chilled pie and serve.
+3. Spread or pipe over the chilled pie before serving.

 Tips & Notes

-• Use freshly squeezed key lime juice for the brightest flavor; bottled juice will taste flatter.
+• Use freshly squeezed key lime juice for the brightest flavor; bottled juice will work in a pinch but tastes less vibrant.

 Pin it